kimothDev/SmartFocusTimer/README.md

-#📱 SmartFocusTimer
+****📱 SmartFocusTimer****

-SmartFocusTimer is a Pomodoro-style productivity app built with React Native that personalizes focus sessions using machine learning.
-It leverages Contextual Bandits with Thompson Sampling to recommend optimal focus and break durations based on user behavior and session context.
+SmartFocusTimer is a Pomodoro-style productivity app built with React Native that personalises focus sessions using machine learning.
+It leverages Contextual Bandits with Thompson Sampling to recommend optimal focus and break durations based on user behaviour and session context.

 ***🔑 Key Features***